phantom23333/SoftWareRenderer/README.md

 About My Implemented Software Renderer

+You could download Release.zip in repo and unzip it.
+And you are good to go! :)

 Development Language: C++

-Development Environment: Windows 10 - Microsoft Visual Studio 2022
+Development Environment: Windows 11 - Microsoft Visual Studio 2022

 Controls
 Press W or S to switch scenes.